Diseases & Conditions

 - Physical therapy.
-In order to improve the range of motion in your shoulder and strengthen the muscles that support the joint, your doctor may recommend specific exercises.
+To improve the range of motion in your shoulder and strengthen the muscles that support the joint, your doctor may recommend specific exercises.
 Physical therapy can focus on muscles and ligament tightness in the back of the shoulder and help to strengthen the structures in the front of the shoulder.
 This can relieve some stress on any injured structures, such as the labrum or rotator cuff tendon.

 - Change of position.
-Throwing mechanics can be evaluated in order to correct body positioning that puts excessive stress on injured shoulder structures.
+Throwing mechanics can be evaluated to correct body positioning that puts excessive stress on injured shoulder structures.
 Although a change of position or even a change in sport can eliminate repetitive stresses on the shoulder and provide lasting relief, this is often undesirable, especially in high level athletes.

-- Cortisone injection— If rest, medications, and physical therapy do not relieve your pain, an injection of a local anesthetic and a cortisone preparation may be helpful.
+- Cortisone injection.
+If rest, medications, and physical therapy do not relieve your pain, an injection of a local anesthetic and a cortisone preparation may be helpful.
 Cortisone is a very effective anti-inflammatory medicine.
-Injecting it into the bursa beneath the acromion can provide long-term pain relief for tears or other structural damage.
+Injecting it into the bursa beneath the acromion can provide pain relief for tears or other structural damage.

 Your doctor may recommend surgery based on your history, physical examination, and imaging studies, or if your symptoms are not relieved by nonsurgical treatment.